Ticket information

 5010 Salzburg, Austria

 • All orders arriving at the latest by the deadline will be handled equally, irrespective of when they arrive.
 This means that orders are not processed in the order in which they arrive.
-Notification of the extent to which the order is processed as requested will be sent by end of March 2025 at the latest.
+Orders are not a guarantee of actual ticket allocation.

 • Orders from club members, patrons, association members and subscribers are given priority and are linked to the current member status.
 Here you can find more information about the Friends’ Association (Verein der Freunde).